Figaarillo/golerplate/README.md

 - Documentation: API documentation with Swagger.
 - Architecture: Implements clean and hexagonal architecture principles.

+## To-do

+- [ ] Add authentication and authorization support using OAuth2.
+- [ ] Improve performance when compiling the application with Docker.
+- [ ] Improve the documentation with Swagger.
+- [ ] Improve the unit and integration tests adding more test cases.
+- [ ] Improve error handling, adding more exceptions, error messages, etc.
+- [ ] Add goroutines to improve application performance.
+- [ ] Add handling of logs.
+- [ ] Integrate other server and database frameworks

 <!--## Contributing-->
 <!---->
 <!--If you want to contribute to the project, please follow these steps:-->